12 Reasons Why Counseling for Entrepreneurs is Important

 Mental Health.

 Research indicates that startup founders are twice as likely to suffer from depression, six times more likely to suffer from ADHD, three times more likely to experience substance abuse, 10 times more likely to meet the criteria for Bipolar Disorder, twice as likely to experience psychiatric hospitalization and twice as likely to experience suicidal thoughts.
-Working with a professional to mitigate symptoms, maintain functionality and ensure that all available resources are being effectively utilized can help individuals navigate mental illness.
+Counseling for entrepreneurs can help mitigate symptoms, maintain functionality and ensure that all available resources are being effectively utilized can help individuals navigate mental illness.

 Chronic Stress.